Article from: www.thenewspaper.com/news/52/5280.asp

 "Plaintiffs spoke out not only for the rights of themselves and their fellow officers, but also for the rights of the public, by speaking out against what they believed to be an unlawful citation and arrest quota as well as retaliation, harassment and intimidation for refusing to comply with or reporting such an illegal quota," attorney Matthew McNicholas wrote.

 The suit alleges the police department's actions against the whistleblowers violates the protections offered under California labor laws, and the court found that the allegations were well founded.

-"Plaintiff has shown evidence of enough facts that collectively give rise to a context that a jury could find amounts to a pattern or practice that constitutes an adverse employment action," Judge Helm ruled.
-"He shows evidence that he was subjected to negative permanent annual evaluatopns, multiple negative trimester evaluations, an actual threat of demotion, a negative reference for a subsequent job, ordered documented counseling of the supervisory review, denying plaintiff sick time, and the failure to investigate the complaints regarding the quota.
+"Plaintiff has shown evidence of enough facts that collectively give rise to a context that a jury could find amounts to a pattern or practice that constitutes an adverse employment action," Judge Halm ruled.
+"He shows evidence that he was subjected to negative permanent annual evaluations, multiple negative trimester evaluations, an actual threat of demotion, a negative reference for a subsequent job, ordered documented counseling of the supervisory review, denying plaintiff sick time, and the failure to investigate the complaints regarding the quota.
 This final 'act' of refusing to investigate plaintiff's complaints would allow future negative evaluations and reviews to occur."

 The judge found the last point was key, as police supervisors investigating the complaint would have found that it was unlawful to require officers to meet ticket issuance averages, and thus this could not have been used against the whistleblowers in their evaluations.